 Most of us know that buying a home can be very expensive.
 But what might catch you off guard are the additional expenses that come with the home price.

-If you're planning to take out a loan to buy your first home, odds are you've laid out a budget.
-You've probably also calculated the price you can afford and determined the down payment size that fits your financial picture.
-But it's important to consider all the other costs that go unmentioned in home-buying discussions so that you don't go beyond your financial limits.
+If you're planning to take out a loan to buy your first home, you've likely laid out a budget.
+You've probably calculated the price you can afford and determined the down payment size that fits your financial picture.
+But it's important to consider all the other costs that go unmentioned in home-buying discussions to avoid exceeding your financial limits.

-In this article, we will share the hidden expenses that come with buying a home.
-Keep reading until the end to discover how we can assist you in managing these expenses!
+In this article, we’ll share the hidden expenses that come with buying a home.
+Keep reading until the end to discover how we can support you in managing these expenses!

 - Real estate agent commission

-The first step to buying a home is to look for one!
+The first step to buying a home is finding one!
 Some folks like to search by driving around and looking for "House for Sale" signs.
-But sometimes it isn't easy to find what you want.
-That's when a real estate agent can lend a hand.
+But sometimes, it isn't easy to find what you want.
+That's when a real estate agent can help.

-What is a real estate agent?
-A real estate agent acts as the bridge connecting the seller and the buyer.
-Their job is to facilitate the sale between these two parties in exchange for a predetermined percentage.
+A real estate agent acts as the bridge between the seller and the buyer.
+Their job is to facilitate the sale between the two parties in exchange for a predetermined percentage.
 This is the real estate agent's commission.
-Usually, this percentage falls between 1% and 2.5% of the house price and is outlined in your agreement with the agent.
-The bright side is that you can skip paying this commission if you choose not to work with a real estate agent.
+Usually, the commission is between 1% and 2.5% of the house price and is outlined in your agreement with the agent.
+You can skip paying this fee if you choose not to work with an agent.

 - Real estate appraiser fees

-Let's say you've finally found your dream home after a long search.
+Let's say you've found your dream home.
 Would you buy it right away?
 Of course not!
 What if the house is priced above its actual market value?
 This is where the real estate appraiser steps in.
-This professional is an expert in determining the market value of properties.
-They consider various factors, including the building's age, location, house condition, and more.
+An appraiser determines a property’s market value by considering factors like the building's age, location, house condition, and more.

-You're required to involve a real estate appraiser if you want to secure a housing loan from a bank.
-This protects you from overpaying for a property and the bank from lending more than the property's worth.
-And while the bank appoints a real estate appraiser, you're responsible for paying the appraisal fee.
-So, make sure to set aside around 60-100 JOD as payment for the real estate appraiser.
-And if your loan amount exceeds 100,000 JOD, an appraisal is requested from 2 experts instead of one.
+If you want to secure a housing loan from a bank, an appraisal is required to protect both you and the bank from overpaying.
+While the bank appoints the appraiser, you're responsible for paying the fee.
+So, make sure to set aside around 60-100 JOD.
+If your loan exceeds 100,000 JOD, 2 appraisers will be required instead of one.

 - Home inspection fees

 We know you've checked out the house yourself, but sometimes that's not enough.
 What if you encounter a major issue in the house after you've bought it?
-At that point, it would be too late to turn back.
-Even though hiring a professional to inspect the property will cost you some money and isn't mandatory, we recommend you do so.
-This step could save you a lot of money if issues are found in electrical or water systems, air conditioning, or other areas.
+It would be too late to turn back.
+Even though hiring a professional to inspect the property will cost you some money and isn't mandatory, we recommend it.
+This step could save you a lot of money if issues are found with the electrical, plumbing, air conditioning, or other systems.

-If the inspection uncovers issues with the home, you have a few options.
-You can negotiate for a lower price, ask the seller to handle the repairs, or search for another house if you prefer not to tackle these problems.
+If the inspection uncovers problems, you have options: negotiate for a lower price, ask the seller to make repairs, or look for another home.

 - Mortgage registration fees

-As you know, when you take a housing loan from the bank to buy a home, you need to offer the house as collateral.
-This means that if you can't pay back the loan, the bank has the right to take possession of the house and sell it.
+When you take out a housing loan, the bank requires the house to be used as collateral.
+This means that if you can't repay the loan, the bank has the right to take possession of the house and sell it.
 And this is where the mortgage registration fee comes in.
-You need to pay this fee upfront to the Department of Lands and Survey to finalise the home mortgage process.
+You need to pay this fee upfront to the Department of Lands and Survey to finalise the mortgage process.

 - Ownership transfer fees

-The ownership transfer fee is a sum of money you pay to the Department of Lands and Survey.
-This fee is necessary to finish the process of transferring the ownership of the house from one person to another.
-It's when the legal owner of the property officially hands it over to the buyer, sealing the deal and completing the sale.
+The ownership transfer fee is paid to the Department of Lands and Survey.
+This fee is necessary to transfer the ownership of the house from one person to another.
+It's when the legal owner of the property officially hands it over to the buyer, completing the sale.

-The amount of the ownership transfer fee is calculated based on the home's value.
-The homeowner may specify that the buyer covers this fee, or both parties could agree that the homeowner pays it, or they may even decide to split the cost between them.
+The ownership transfer fee is calculated based on the home's value.
+The homeowner may specify that the buyer covers this fee, or both parties could agree that the homeowner pays it, or they may split the cost.

-In addition to the ownership transfer fee of the house, there are also fees for transferring the ownership of the electric and water metres to your name in place of the old owner's name.
+In addition to the ownership transfer fee, you’ll also pay fees to transfer the ownership of the water and electricity meters into your name.

 - Home report fees

-The Department of Lands and Survey will appoint an expert to visit your home and write a report detailing your home's specifications.
-This process, like others, involves a fee that needs to be paid to the Department of Lands and Survey.
-The fee is 25 JOD.
+The Department of Lands and Survey will appoint an expert to visit your home and write a report detailing its specifications.
+This process comes with a 25 JOD fee.

 - Stamp duty